 Raspberry Linzer Torte is rustically beautiful.
 The combination of the warm nuttiness of a homemade torte shell with a fresh raspberry filling is absolutely delicious.

 This torte came out beautifully delicious.
 I think that my success was the result of measuring the ingredients.
-We decided that her error was in thinking 8 oz of a dry ingredient equaled one cup in volume.
+We decided that her error was in thinking 9 oz of the grounded almonds equaled one cup in volume.
 It doesn’t.
 It is closer to 2-1/2 cups.
 You can see how that would lead to her failed recipe.
 I made my own raspberry filling for this torte, but you can use any fruit jam or even a purchased pie filling.

 A little more than half of the dough is pressed into a lightly greased tart pan.
 This beautiful golden color is from the egg yolks.
-The remaining dough is rolled and cut into strips and laid crosswise over the filling.
+Roll the remaining dough and cut it into strips.
+Lay it crosswise over the filling.
 Try not to eat more of the dough than you put on the pie (guilty).
-The strips like to crack and I could have edited those out of my photos, but I didn’t because I think there’s something beautiful about this rustic beauty don’t you think?
+The strips like to crack.
+I could have edited those out of my photos, but I didn’t because I think there’s something beautiful about this rustic beauty don’t you think?